The message to Laodicea: God’s rebuke and counsel

 4. God’s rebuke

-As we have noted, the Laodicean message is the last of the prophetic messages to the seven churches, and it thus applies to the current period of history, the end time.
+As we have noted, the Laodicean message is the last of the prophetic messages to the seven churches, and it thus applies to the current period of history, the Time of the End.

-The thrust of the rebuke is that much of Christianity, now, in the end time, is complacent, professing faith but they are clinging to the world.
+The thrust of the rebuke is that much of Christianity, now, in the end time, is complacent, professing faith while they are clinging to the world - the end time Laodicean’s condition is one of spiritual decline.

 Even worse, they do not know their true condition - they are blind to self, thinking they have need of nothing, but in reality they are both spiritually poor and spiritually naked, i.e. trusting in their own righteousness, rather than in the Righteousness of Christ.

-Of course, Christ would prefer that they were ‘hot’ (zealous) in the faith, but Christ would prefer it even if they were ‘cold’ - they would then be open to the Holy Spirit’s conviction of sin.
+Of course, Christ would prefer that they were ‘hot’, i.e. zealous, forsaking all idols, but Christ would prefer it even if they were ‘cold’ - they would then be open to the Holy Spirit’s conviction of sin.

 Lukewarmness is self-delusion.

-The Laodicean’s condition is typified by Christ in the parable of the Pharisee and the publican who went up to the temple to pray (Lk 18:10-14).
+The Laodicean condition is typified by Christ in the parable of the Pharisee and the publican who went up to the temple to pray (Lk 18:10-14).

-The smug self-satisfied Pharisee, while despising the publican (whose prayer for mercy was accepted), deluded himself that he was right with God.
-In reality the Pharisee’s prayer was ‘with himself’, it did not ascend to God.
+The smug self-satisfied Pharisee, while despising the publican (whose prayer for mercy was accepted), deluded himself that he was right with God - he thought that he possessed a complete understanding of Scripture truth.
+In reality the Pharisee’s understanding was false, based only on the letter rather than the spirit (2Co 3:6), and influenced by his own desires - his prayer was thus ‘with himself’, it did not ascend to God.

-Likewise, the Laodicean sees their worldly advantage as an indication of Gods approval.
-This leads naturally to despising those who are not as advantaged because, as they see it, the less advantaged are not approved of God.
+Laodiceans delude themselves that their worldly advantage is an indication of God's approval.
+This leads naturally to despising those who are not as advantaged because, as they see it, the less advantaged are not approved by God.

 Thus the Laodicean is smug and self-righteous - as such, Laodicean’s are unpalatable to Christ, who will ‘spue’ unrepentant Laodiceans out of His mouth (Re 3:16 above).